yousefelassal/quote-cron/README.md

 > The pine stays green in winter... wisdom in hardship.

 > I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind.

+> Our most intimate friend is not he to whom we show the worst, but the best of our nature.